benchristel/refactoring-workshop/cli-client/README.md

 Your next task is to wrap the `oc` CLI for watering crops.
 The command `oc sprinkle` turns sprinklers on or off.

-The documentation provides two examples of usage:
+The documentation provides three examples of usage:

 ```
 oc sprinkle --id 123 --on
 oc sprinkle --id 123 --off
+oc sprinkle --id 123 --on --username foo --password bar
 ```

 It doesn't specify what happens if both `--on` and `--off`